Swedish Centre for Ocean Observing Technology

 Ocean Data Factory Sweden

 SCOOT is the initiator and coordinator of Ocean Data Factory Sweden, gathering a large consortium from industry, academia and public sector organisations.
 ODF Sweden is headed by professor Robin Teigland from Chalmers University of Technology.

-ODF Sweden is an arena for competence building and innovation, open to all who believe that crunching data from the ocean is 1) fun, 2) holds the answers to a sustainable blue economy and 3) gets really productive when different competences do it together!
-Some administrative info here.
+Since 2019 ODF Sweden functions as Sweden’s national data lab for the marine/maritime domain, open to all who believe that crunching data from the ocean is 1) fun, 2) holds the answers to a sustainable blue economy and 3) gets really productive when different competences do it together!